-Please refer to Section IV.J.ii. of the FOA for guidance on pre-award costs.
+Please refer to Section IV.I.ii (Pre-Award Costs) of the FOA for guidance on pre-award costs.

-v.
+iv.
 Alternate Selection Determinations

 In some instances, an applicant may receive a notification that its application was not selected for award and EERE designated the application to be an alternate.
 As an alternate, EERE may consider the Full Application for federal funding in the future.
 A notification letter stating the Full Application is designated as an alternate does not authorize the applicant to commence performance of the project.
 EERE may ultimately determine to select or not select the Full Application for award negotiations.